Pre-Askum: ይሐ/Yeha (800BC-100BC)

 • The Great Temple of Yeha

-• The palace at Grat Be’al Gebri
+• The Palace at Grat Be’al Gebri

-• The Necropolis at Daro Mikae
+• The Necropolis at Daaro Mikael & Abiy Addi

 A map depicting the three major pre-Aksumite sites found at Yeha (Source: Reconsidering Yeha, c.
 800–400 BC Rodolfo Fattovich, p.g 276)